OP-TED/ted-xml-data-converter/usage-information.md

 # About the converter

-## XML output will be incomplete and invalid.
+## Incomplete and invalid XML output

 The XML output from the TED XML Data Converter will not be complete, and will also contain some errors.
 It will not pass all the eForms Schematron checks.
 This is because: